lmordell/Hong-Kong-Javascript-Quiz/README.md

 This is my first Javascript App.
 A simple quiz game about Hong Kong.
 It was built using Javascript and jQuery.

-<ul>Version 1.0
+Version 1.0

-Contains 4 questions.
+<ul>Contains 4 questions.

 Displays the user's score at the end